michael-ross-ven/vengeance/README.md

 than a built-in list)

 DataFrames also take advantage of vectorization, where operations can be applied to an entire set of values at once.
-But removal of explicit loops requires specialized methods for almost every operation and modification, which makes the syntax more challenging.
-DataFrame transformations can be counter-inituitive to write and effortful to read, especially when method-chaining is overused.
+But removal of explicit loops requires specialized methods for almost every operation and modification, which often makes the syntax convoluted.
+The restricted ability to iterate a DataFrame makes its transformations counter-inituitive to write and effortful to read, especially when method-chaining is overused.

     # wait, what exactly does this do again?
     df['column'] = np.sign(df.column.diff().fillna(0)).shift(-1).fillna(0) \